CleverCloud/documentation/content/doc/marketplace/_index.md

 * `api/production/sso_url` - The production endpoint for single sign-on.

 * `api/test/base_url` - The test endpoint on which Clever Cloud sends actions requests.
 Used to test your service when you create an add-on provider.
 After the add-on creation,`api/production/base_url` is used.
+If you're **not using** a test environment, set the same value as `api/production/base_url`.

 * `api/test/sso_url` - The test endpoint for single sign-on.
 Used to test your service when you create an add-on provider.
 After that, the `api/production/sso_url` is used.
+If you're **not using** a test environment, set the same value as
+`api/production/sso_url`.

 ## Add-on Provider requests